 Born in 1994, Augustin Braud is a young composer from Poitiers, France.

 After having studied drums and percussion for more than fifteen years and starting composition while being self-taught, he completed his journey with composition lessons with Jean-Luc Defontaine, master-classes at IRCAM with such composers as Ivan Fedele or Michael Jarrell, and private lessons with Yann Robin and Martin Matalon.
 Augustin is actually a PhD student at Poitiers University, in the interdisciplinary CRIHAM laboratory.
+He is the recipient of the Claude Arrieu SACEM price for 2020.

 Crédit Photos : Maxime de Bollivier, Jean-François Tourniquet, Eva Avril & SWR2.